Tenmyouya Hisashi: Artistic approaches

 In the early 2000s, Tenmyouya introduced the term Neo-Nihonga (new Japanese-style painting) to describe his work using traditional Japanese pigments and supports.
-The style was framed in contrast to Western-influenced oil painting and positoned as a continue of Japanese pictorial traditions in a contemporary setting.
+The style was framed in contrast to Western-influenced oil painting and positioned as a continue of Japanese pictorial traditions in a contemporary setting.

 Around 2010, Tenmyouya began describing another stylistic approach called basara, referencing a medieval Japanese term associated with extravagance and excess.
 The term basara refers to the family of innovative, unprecedented beauty of the Nanboku dynasty period, the Kabukimono of the end of the Warring States period, the Ukiy-o-eshi of the end of the Edo period, and contemporary Japanese youth culture with kitsch tastes.
 Tenmyouya regards the concept as standing on the opposite end of the spectrum from wabi-sabi and being incompatible with Otaku culture.

 Influences

-Temyouya has cited artists including Tarō Okamoto as influences, particularly Okamoto's disctinction between "Yayoi-like" refined artand Jomon-like dynamic art.
+Temyouya has cited artists including Tarō Okamoto as influences, particularly Okamoto's distinction between "Yayoi-like" refined artand Jomon-like dynamic art.
 The term basara is an adopted and developed version of Okamoto's concept of Jomon-like art, which is excessive in beauty yet innovative.